juanpallotta/GALION_Lidar_Tools/README.md

 - `GALION`: All JSON filenames for the GALION network must start with the word *GALION*.
 - `NET`: Is the network name as is named inside the GALION Network (ie: **LALINET**).
 - `SITENAME`: Name of the site as is named inside the GALION Network (ie: *OZONECEILAP*).
-- `TEMPLATE`: Key-word, it is mandatory the use of CAPITALS.
+- `TEMPLATE`: Key-word, it is mandatory the use CAPITALS.
 - `free_key_word`: A free word used to describe the template.
-This is useful in case of using differents site or data status, one can define differents templates without change the same for the run.
+This is useful in case of using different sites or data status, one can define different templates without changing the name for the run.

-The output JSON filename automatically generated will be created following the GALION rules as:
+The output JSON filename automatically generated will be created following the GALION rules:

 `GALION_NET_SITENAME_YYYYMMDD.json`